uclaacm/learn.py-s21/session-2-data-structures/README.md

 It's because of simple things like this that Python has won my heart : )

 ## Demo
 Let's write a function that, given two lists, will return a list of every possible pairing of elements between those two lists.
 If you care, this is called the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product).
-Let's also add a restriction that each pairing can only consist of values of the same type (i.e. integers cannot be paired with strings).
+Let's also add a restriction that given each pairing, each element must be distinct.

 There are a ton of ways we could approach this, but let's first take the most obvious route: using loops.